saschadiercks/design-system-with-11ty/src/eleventy/pages/4-elements/figure/description.md

-Figure is used to display images.
-You can extend it with figcaption.
+Figure is used to display images. we can extend it with figcaption to add an description.